This is a guest post by my awesome husband, Henry. Enjoy!

 One of the lessons we’ve learned from floating the Smith River is to plan your meals for ease of preparation and cleanup.
 We take chili and pasta and other simple things.
 Less time at the stove means more time by the fire with friends drinking local beers.

 For lunches and staying warm, we also take plenty of snacks.
-75% of us are vegetarians so we eat a lot of hummus, crackers, cheese, sliced veggies, and hard-boiled eggs during the day and we take some junk food to stay warm if the weather turns.
+75% of our family are vegetarians so we eat a lot of hummus, crackers, cheese, sliced veggies, and hard-boiled eggs during the day and we take some junk food to stay warm if the weather turns.

 Each campsite has a metal fire ring.
 Fires must be made exclusively in these rings.
 At the sites on public lands, you can legally gather deadfall but not cut or break limbs or trees.
-However, the sties are usually pretty well picked over so we take our own.
+However, the sites are usually pretty well picked over so we take our firewood.

 If everyone in the group brings some, it means very little per boat.
 Later in the season, be aware of any fire restrictions and fire dangers for the area.
 If you forget, the ranger station at Camp Baker has had bundles for sale in years past.